Reset-Type-Studio/Glyphs-Scripts/README.md

 - **🛠️ Transformations Tool (for All Masters)**
   - Apply transformations (scaling, rotation, slanting, translation) across all masters in a font.

+### **Exports**

+- **🎁 Trial Font Maker**
+  - This script creates the Trial versions of fonts.
+It works on a duplicate of the glyphs file, adds prefix to the font family name and instances, it removes all features and keeps only a selected set of glyphs before exporting them.

 ---